 How to Use Online Maps to Build the Perfect Travel Itinerary

-The Evolution of Spatial Trip Design
+Spatial Trip Design

 Modern travel planning has moved beyond simply looking up directions; it is now about "spatial layering."
 This involves overlaying logistical data—like hotel locations and transit hubs—with experiential data, such as restaurant reviews and historical landmarks.
 By visualizing your trip geographically, you identify clusters of activity that a traditional chronological list would miss.